Bound Volume Number

 Studies showed that the alkylation step of the reaction was unreliable, often yielding an unexpected compound as the major product or leading to the formation of vast amounts of side products, and very little desired product.
 In future studies optimization of the alkylation step in regards to the selected trichloracetimidates could prove useful in achieving the formation of oxygen heterocycles as the end goal.

 Mehdi, Sarah, "Investigation of the Tandem Alkylation-Cyclization of Endocyclic Enol Ethers for the Preparation of Unusual Oxygen Heterocycles" (2016).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 948.

 Creative Commons License